Health Insurance in Thailand For Expats – What You Need to Know

 Luma Health stands out among Thai insurers with their lifetime renewal guarantee.
 Other companies may stop renewing your plan once you hit 80 or 90 years old.
 For this reason, Luma might be one to consider if you plan to grow old and retire in Thailand eventually.

-ThaiLand Health Insurance with Local Banks
+Thailand Health Insurance with Local Banks

 Another option available to expats in Thailand is to apply for health insurance through a bank.
 Thai banks all offer a wide range of insurance plans.